jayliu0313/Shape-Guided/README.md

 *Make sure the order of execution of preprocessing.py is before cut_patches.py.* <br/>

 ### Train Our 3D Expert Model
-There is the best checkpoint of the 3D expert model in ```checkpoint/best_ckpt/ckpt_000601.pth```, and you can skip this step.<br/>
+There is the best checkpoint of the 3D expert model in ```checkpoint/best_ckpt/ckpt_000601.pth```, and you can skip this step.
 Alternatively, you can train the 3D expert model on your own.
 So, you need to execute the following commands to get the required training patches which are contained the noise points.<br/>
 *Recommend setting the ```save_grid_path``` in the same directory as above.*
 ```
 # This is for training 3D expert model.